-Gross instant ticket sales for fiscal year 2014 were \$1.149 billion.
-This was a 5.5% increase from fiscal year 2013's instant ticket sales of \$1.089 billion, which represented a 3.8% increase from fiscal year 2012 instant ticket sales of \$1.049 million.
-Instant tickets represent approximately 80% of total gross sales in fiscal years 2014, 2013, and 2012.
-The year-over-year increase in gross instant ticket sales is attributed to the instant-ticket marketing strategy which involves the ongoing introduction of multiple games, including special theme games and higher price-point games with higher prize payouts.
-The games most popular with the players in 2014 were the Jumbo Bucks and Frenzy family of games, followed by the \$5,000,000 Multiplier Spectacular game.
+Gross instant ticket sales for fiscal year 2015 were \$1.220 billion.
+This was 6.2% increase from fiscal year 2014's instant ticket sales of \$1.149 billion, which represented a 5.5% increase from fiscal year 2013 instant ticket sales of \$1.089 million.
+Instant tickets represent approximately 83% of total gross sales in fiscal 2015, 2014, and 2013.
+The year-over-year increase in gross instant ticket sales is attributed to the instant-ticket marketing strategy, which involves the ongoing introduction of multiple games, including special theme games and higher price-point games with higher prize payouts.
+The games most popular with the players in 2015 continue to be the Jumbo Bucks family and, new in 2015, the Jackpot and Mayhem families, which followed the success of the Frenzy family in 2014.

 Powerball is a multi-jurisdictional, drawing-style lottery game operated in the following jurisdictions in addition to Tennessee: Arizona, Arkansas, Colorado, Connecticut, Delaware, the District of Columbia, Florida, Idaho, Iowa, Indiana, Kansas, Kentucky, Louisiana, Maine, Minnesota, Missouri, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, U.S. Virgin Islands, Vermont, Wisconsin, and West Virginia.
-Starting on January 31, 2010, ten states in the Mega Millions lottery consortium group began selling Powerball tickets as part of a crossselling agreement with members of the Multi-State Lottery Association (MUSL) including Georgia, Illinois, Maryland, Massachusetts, Michigan, New Jersey, New York, Texas, Virginia, and Washington.
+Starting on January 31, 2010, ten states in the Mega Millions lottery consortium group began selling Powerball tickets as part of a cross-selling agreement with members of the Multi-State Lottery Association (MUSL) including Georgia, Illinois, Maryland, Massachusetts, Michigan, New Jersey, New York, Texas, Virginia, and Washington.
 Ohio and California, both members of the Mega Millions consortium, started cross-selling Powerball on April 16, 2010, and April 8, 2013, respectively.

-Powerball sales for fiscal years 2014, 2013, and 2012 were \$100.9 million, \$133.2 million, and \$102.8 million, respectively.
-These amounts represent approximately 7%, 10%, and 8% of gross ticket sales, respectively, for each fiscal year.
-The decrease in Powerball sales during fiscal year 2014 is a direct result of having two record jackpots of \$587.5 million and \$590.5 million during the prior fiscal year.
-Although there were 2 jackpots over \$400 million, they did not drive sales in the same manner as the record setting jackpots from the prior year.
+Powerball sales for fiscal years 2015, 2014, and 2013 were \$87.8 million, \$100.9 million, and \$133.2 million, respectively.
+These amounts represent approximately 6%, 7%, and 10% of gross ticket sales, respectively, for each fiscal year.
+The decrease in Powerball sales during fiscal year 2015 can be attributed to the lack of record jackpots.
+There were three jackpots of significance in 2014 compared to one significant jackpot in 2015.

 Mega Millions is a multi-jurisdictional, drawing-style lottery game administered by a lottery consortium group.
 The group includes the following state lotteries: California, Georgia, Illinois, Maryland, Massachusetts, Michigan, New Jersey, New York, Ohio, Texas, Virginia, and Washington.
 Tennessee and certain other MUSL lottery members are authorized to sell the consortium's Mega Millions game as part of a cross-selling agreement.
 Tennessee began sales for the game in January 2010.
-Sales for fiscal years 2014, 2013, and 2012 were \$47.0 million, \$31.9 million, and \$53.9 million, respectively.
+Sales for fiscal years 2015, 2014, and 2013 were \$39.2 million, \$47 million, and \$31.9 million, respectively.
+The decrease in sales is due to a record-setting jackpot of \$636 million and a jackpot of \$400 million in 2014, compared to one jackpot of \$321 million in 2015.

-Hot Lotto is a multi-jurisdictional, drawing-style lottery game operated in the following jurisdictions in addition to Tennessee: Delaware, the District of Columbia, Idaho, Iowa, Kansas, Maine, Minnesota, Montana, New Hampshire, New Mexico, North Dakota, Oklahoma, South Dakota and West Virginia.
+Hot Lotto is a multi-jurisdictional, drawing-style lottery game operated in the following jurisdictions in addition to Tennessee: Delaware, the District of Columbia, Idaho, Iowa, Kansas, Maine, Minnesota, Montana, New Hampshire, New Mexico, North Dakota, Oklahoma, South Dakota, and West Virginia.
 Tennessee began sales for the game in May 2013.
-Sales were \$2.4 million in 2013 and \$13.1 million in fiscal year 2014.
+Sales were \$15.3 million in 2015, \$13.1 million in 2014, and \$2.4 million in fiscal year 2013.
+The increase in sales in Tennessee can be attributed to growing player awareness.

-Cash 3 sales for fiscal years 2014, 2013, and 2012 were \$57.6 million, \$57.1 million, and \$57.9 million, respectively.
+Cash 3 sales for fiscal years 2015, 2014, and 2013 were \$58.8 million, \$57.6 million, and \$57.1 million, respectively.

-Cash 4 sales were \$30.8 million, \$29.2 million, and \$27.7 million in the years 2014, 2013, and 2012, respectively.
+Cash 4 sales were \$33.3 million, \$30.8 million, and \$29.2 million in the years 2015, 2014, and 2013, respectively.